Boomer Esiason: Broadcasting

 As planned, after broadcasting the Thursday Night Football game on September 6, 2018, he left Westwood One.
 He was quoted as saying "I’m going to miss it, but in all reality I kind of have to get part of my life back."
-He currently serves as an in-studio analyst for The NFL Today on CBS television, Inside the NFL on Showtime, and hosts Boomer and Gio on WFAN Radio in New York and the CBS Sports Network.
+He currently serves as an in-studio analyst Inside the NFL on Showtime, and hosts Boomer and Gio on WFAN Radio in New York and the CBS Sports Network.
 In September 2012, CBS Radio announced he was added to their collection of talent to deliver five sports updates per day Monday through Friday.
+Esiason was also an analyst for The NFL Today on CBS television from 2002 through 2023.

 Starting in 2013, he began appearing once a week as a guest on The Jim Rome Show during the NFL season to break down the upcoming weekend's NFL action.

 WFAN morning show

 In April 2007, after the firing of Don Imus, CBS Radio gave Esiason a one-week "try-out" as Imus' replacement on WFAN.
 The station announced him as the permanent host on August 13, with radio veteran Craig Carton joining as co-host.
 Boomer and Carton officially started on September 4, 2007.
 As an analyst with Westwood One, Esiason would do the Monday morning show, travel to do the Monday Night Football game and travel back to New York in time to do the Tuesday morning show.
 The Boomer and Carton radio program became the number-one rated morning show in all key demographics in the greater New York listening area and was seen on the MSG Network from 2010 to 2013.
 On March 8, 2013, both Esiason and Carton worked the radio broadcast of a Brooklyn Nets basketball game.
 The radio program had been simulcast on the CBS Sports Network since January 2014.

-In September 2017, after being arrested and facing charges of operating a concert ticket Ponzi scheme, Carton resigned from WFAN, leaving Esiason as the sole host of the show, which was rebranded The Morning Show with Boomer.
-On January 2, 2018, the show became Boomer and Gio, when Gregg Giannotti joined him as a permanent co-host.
+Craig Carton was arrested in September 2017 and charged with operating a concert ticket Ponzi scheme.
+Carton then resigned from WFAN, leaving Esiason as the sole host of the show, which was rebranded The Morning Show with Boomer.
+Gregg Giannotti joined Boomer as permanent co-host starting on January 2, 2018, with the show rechristened as Boomer and Gio.